 Professional Liability Insurance Cost Analysis

-Asking how much Professional Liability Insurance costs is a bit like asking how much a car costs.
+Asking how much Professional Liability Insurance (aka E& O Insurance) costs is a bit like asking how much a car costs.
 The best answer is: it depends.
 Unlike with cars, though, most business owners don't even know the range of prices to expect when shopping for Professional Liability Insurance.
-This page is designed to fix that.
+This analysis is designed to fix that.

-So first: while the cost of a policy depends largely on a business's industry, size, and day-to-day operations, it's still useful too look at average costs and cost ranges.
+So while the cost of a policy depends largely on a business's industry, size, and day-to-day operations, it's still useful to look at average costs and cost ranges.

 - The policy limits a business chooses